DAHKY/DAHKY/README.md

 • I actually wrote my first plugins when i was 14 and that was with minecraft script, so i found my interest to expand and go deeper into programming minecraft plugins.

-## Upcoming Projects / Targets 2025
+## upcoming projects / targets 2025

 **Goal:** Learn Java programming and apply it to Minecraft mod or plugin development.